Preparing Future Leaders

 We are delighted to introduce a new teaching sequence to prepare future social work academics for excellence in the classroom.
 Students complete teaching seminar that introduces them to both practical and pedagogical aspects of social work teaching.
 Concurrently, students will participate in a supported teaching practicum in a curricular area of interest.
 Advanced doctoral students will be expected to complete a minimum of two semesters of teaching at the master’s level within SSW.
 The goals of the teaching sequence are to foster teaching excellence among our graduates with specific fluency and teaching practices in social justice and cultural-responsiveness.

 Qualifying Examinations and Critical Essay

-Candidates, upon completion of the dissertation, present themselves for a final oral examination before a committee of the Graduate School of Arts & Sciences.
-The examination is based primarily on the dissertation and related issues in the field of concentration.
+Candidates, upon completion of the dissertation, present themselves for a final oral examination before the full committee.

-For further information about the PhD program, contact Associate Professor Ellen DeVoe, director of the Interdisciplinary PhD Program in Sociology & Social Work, or Dustin Stonecipher, staff coordinator, at 617-353-9675.
+For further information about the PhD program, contact Associate Professor Ellen DeVoe, Director of the PhD Program in Social Work, or our program coordinator, at 617-353-7885.